Live at the Cimarron Ballroom

-Live at the Cimarron Ballroom is a live album released by MCA Records to promote a concert by country singer Patsy Cline performing live in 1961.
+Live at the Cimarron Ballroom is a live album by country singer Patsy Cline performing live in 1961.
+It was released by MCA Records in 1997.

 The album was recorded at a concert held at the Cimarron Ballroom at West 4th Street and South Denver Avenue in Tulsa, Oklahoma on July 29, 1961.
 The album features Cline singing some of her biggest hits live in concert, including her number #1 hit at the time, "I Fall to Pieces".
 It also includes Cline singing a few songs she previously recorded, such as "Lovesick Blues", "There He Goes" and her 1957 hit "Walkin' After Midnight".
 This album also features some songs Cline never recorded, like "When My Dreamboat Comes Home", and her version of the Connie Francis hit "Stupid Cupid".
 It also includes Cline talking to her audience about the car accident she was involved in about a month before.